MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 4. Select a property from the Published Data and click **OK**.
 The criteria expression is changed depending on the type of data that the property returns.

 5. To change the different parts of the expression, select the underlined text, and then either select or type in an appropriate value.
-For more information about criteria, see [Smart link criteria](../orch/get-started/smart-links.md#bmk_smartlinkcriteria).

 6. Click **Finish**.